NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ```

-**The complex type `ext:PrivacyCodeType` is then extended from `ext:PrivacyCodeSimpleType`.
-All this does is add infrastructure attributes to allow things of this type to refer to other elements, or be referred to in turn.**
+The complex type `ext:PrivacyCodeType` is then extended from `ext:PrivacyCodeSimpleType`.
+All this does is add infrastructure attributes to allow things of this type to refer to other elements, or be referred to in turn:

 ```xml
 <xs:complexType name="PrivacyCodeType">